trippmartin/testing/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have validated that all existing unit tests pass locally after my changes.
 - [ ] I have manually tested these changes on my local development system to ensure that they work as designed.
 - [ ] I have added unit tests that prove my code updates are effective or that my feature works.
+  - If the above box is not checked, explain the code/components that don't allow you to write unit tests below so we can revisit them and make them test friendly.
+  - Also, add the no-unit-tests tag to this pull request.
 - [ ] I have analyzed the area(s) of impact with this change and included them below.
 - [ ] I have assigned ID values for any new HTML elements that have been added to pages.
 - [ ] I have added necessary documentation (if appropriate).